patrickmmartin/pith-writings/eight_rooty_pieces/article.md

 I am going to argue this is both legitimate and worthwhile, based on my assertion that [i] it's not that hard and [ii] there is so much to discuss that running out of steam / time is not that much of an issue in the wider scheme of things.

 Nevertheless it seems people pass through shock and a number of other stages when presented with this challenge: Denial, Anger, Bargaining, Depression.
-I would like to think we can short-circuit this and skip straight to Acceptance (and perhaps a little Fun?)- let's dive in and see what I'm talking about.
+I would like to think we can short-circuit this and skip straight to Acceptance (and perhaps a little Fun?).
+Let's dive in and see what I'm talking about.

 ### Initial Unstructured points

-The exercise typically goes through a number of phases, sometimes the first of which is something like scoping out the problem.
+The exercise typically goes through a number of phases, sometimes the first of which is akin to scoping out the problem.

 This can be a very revealing phase: demonstrating the candidates' process for collecting information.
 Amusingly, some make adequate assumptions and plough on, because as we will see later: _"double is just fine"_ [domain_and_range], whereas some might ask about which arbitrary precision packages we're allowed to use.